majguo/java-on-azure-samples/liberty-app-monitoring/README.md

 You should see the Jakarta EE Cafe home page.
 Do interact with the application by adding, viewing, and removing coffees, which generates telemetry data and sends it to Azure Application Insights via the OpenTelemetry Collector.

+In this section, you deployed two Azure Container Apps for the OpenTelemetry Collector and Liberty application separately.
+The Liberty application exports telemetry data to the OpenTelemetry Collector through OTLP/HTTP protocol, due to the fact that Azure Container Apps just supports open HTTP port.
+The alternative way is to deploy the OpenTelemetry Collector as a sidecar container to the Liberty application container in the same Azure Container Apps, so they can communicate with OTLP/gRPC protocol that is more efficient than OTLP/HTTP protocol.
+For more information, see [Tutorial: Configure a sidecar container for a Linux app in Azure App Service](https://learn.microsoft.com/azure/app-service/tutorial-sidecar?tabs=portal).

 ## Monitoring the Application

 Open the Azure Portal and navigate to the Azure Monitor Application Insights resource you created earlier.
 You can monitor the Liberty application with different views backed by the telemetry data sent from the Liberty application.
 For example: